DancinParrot/comp-prg/thoughts.md

 This messy document entails my raw thoughts and ideas when attempting problems.
 This was inspired from one of Colin Galen's videos as I figured it'd be useful to jot down the process for future reference.
 Also to know stuff like, how close am I to actually reaching the solution or simply just to see how much improvement have been made.
 It's always good to keep a history of things.

+## 2093B: Expensive Number

+00:00 13700 Start from right side, find a non-zero digit.
+Then, remove leading numbers to the left.
+Finally, remove trailing zeros to the right.

+13700
+  ^

+Remove leading numbers:
+00700

+Remove trailing zeros:
+007

+Cost = 7 / (0 + 0 + 7) = 1

+Since input is super huge, 10^100, use a string to store input.
+Then, just loop from right side.

 ## 1543B: Customising the Track

 00:00 How you get 4 got 2nd test case when 1 + 1 = 2, turns out cause sum two times.
 Take note j = i + 1